RobertTalbert/modernalgebra/assessments/dailyprep/mth350-dp3a.md

 ## Overview

-In Module 3 we'll be taking a look at a simple concept that has an impact beyond what you might expect -- the idea of the **greatest commo n divisor** (GCD) of two integers.
+In Module 3 we'll be taking a look at a simple concept that has an impact beyond what you might expect -- the idea of the **greatest common divisor** (GCD) of two integers.
 We all learned how to find the GCD of two integers in elementary school, but the simplicity of the concept makes it a core tool for algebra moving forward.
 We'll be looking at a wide variety of mathematical results that pertain to the GCD, especially **Bezout's Identity** which states that every pair of integers can be written in a "linear combination" that equals their GCD.
 Along the way we meet two important algorithms: The **Euclidean Algorithm** and the **Extended Euclidean Algorithm**.

 ## Learning objectives